-The National Minimum Wage for an apprentice is currently £3.40 per hour.
+The National Minimum Wage (NMW) for an apprentice as of April 2022 is £4.81 per hour.
 However, in order to support apprentices to better deal with the cost of living and to further improve retention, we strongly advise that apprentices are paid more than the legal minimum.
-Haringey Council will be taking a lead on this by paying its apprentices £6.50 per hour (£195 per week) for the first 6 months and £9.15 per hour (£275 per week) thereafter totalling to £12,240 per annum.
+Haringey Council have taken the lead on this by paying its apprentices at least the upper age range NMW per hour for the first 6 months and increase to the London Living wage of £10.75 per hour thereafter.
 Further information can be found on the GOV.UK website (external link).

 Am I responsible for the apprentices’ travel costs and/or lunch?

 No, apprentices are responsible for their own travel and lunch costs.
-They may be eligible for 16-18 travel card (external link) or apprentice travel card (external link).
+They may be eligible for 16+ Zip Oyster photocard (external link) or Apprentice Oyster photocard (external link).

 Do I have to offer a permanent position at the end of the apprenticeship?

 If you would like to speak to someone to get more information about how an apprenticeship could benefit you please contact email@example.com